There may be changes to the course due to to corona restrictions. See Canvas and StudentWeb for info.

 This course provides a broad introduction to biochemistry.
 The key to biochemistry is to understand how living organisms convert energy and mass (metabolism) and how this is regulated.

-In course weeks 1-6, students will get an introduction to the central concepts of energy, structure and function and storage of biological information.
+In the first part of the course, students will get an introduction to the central concepts of energy, structure and function and storage of biological information.
 By giving a thorough introduction to the different structures and properties of the building blocks and how building blocks are turned into proteins, fats, carbohydrates and DNA, the basis for understanding metabolism at a molecular level is laid.
 The focus is then directed towards cellular metabolism by highlighting the flow of energy in biological processes and their regulation.
-The last important topic is how the information stored in DNA is used to control metabolism, and how changes in DNA allow organisms to adapt to varying conditions.

 Emphasis is placed on students being able to understand how biochemical processes are linked to the cycles of nature, especially those that affect the climate and stability of ecosystems, and that they should be able to draw parallels to challenges related to achieving the UN's sustainability goals.

-In course weeks 1-6, parts of the teaching will be activity-based.
+In the first part of the course the teaching will be activity-based.
 The activity-based teaching will be focused on problem solving and the use of digital aids that can increase understanding about biochemical issues (for example visualization of biomolecules).

-In course week 7-12, the teaching is carried out as project-based group work.
-Everyone will work on a total of 3 projects, each lasting two weeks.
+In the last part of the course, the teaching is carried out as project-based group work.
+Everyone will work projects, each lasting two weeks.
 Each project must be completed and evaluated before the next project starts.
 The students are divided into smaller groups and will work together to solve the project tasks.

 After completing the course, the student should have an understanding of: